Developing a Membership Strategy

 New member involvement

-Research shows that the more members are involved in Rotary activities, the more committed and connected they become to their fellow members, their club, and the organization.
+Research shows that the more members are involved in Rotary activities, the more committed and connected they become to their fellow members, their club, and the organisation.
 Ask new members what projects or activities interest them, and give them an active role so they immediately feel a sense of connection to your club.
 Don’t assume that a new member will be interested in a role that is related to his or her profession.
 For example, an accountant may not want to keep the books for the club just because it is her area of expertise.
 She may be looking for a different experience.

 Meaningful service projects